smarter-sh/community/wg-ai-integration/README.md

 --->
 # AI Integration Working Group

-The AI Integration Working Group focuses on enabling seamless integration of AI/ML control planes with Kubernetes, as well as providing standardized patterns for deploying, managing, and operating AI applications at scale on Kubernetes.
+The AI Integration Working Group focuses on enabling seamless integration of AI/ML control planes with Smarter, as well as providing standardized patterns for deploying, managing, and operating AI applications at scale on Smarter.

 The [charter](charter.md) defines the scope and governance of the AI Integration Working Group.